Position

 • Develop and manage project plans, timelines, and budgets.

-• Coordinate and lead cross-functional teams, including software developers, quality assurance, and other stakeholders.
+• Lead cross-functional teams including software developers, quality assurance, and UX/UI designers.

-• Communicate project status and progress to stakeholders and senior management.
+• Communicate project status, risks, and issues to stakeholders and senior management.

 Qualifications